Last Year’s Winner: “The Apollo”

 Notable Ineligible Series: “Hemingway” (the three-episode PBS documentary is running in the Documentary Series category); “My Octopus Teacher,” “Collective,” “Time,” “Crip Camp,” and “The Mole Agent” (all of which are ineligible for the Emmys after pursuing Oscars earlier this year)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Documentary or Nonfiction Special.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from Thursday, June 17 through Monday, June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from Thursday, June 17 through Monday, June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race

-With a ballot about as big as it can get (without adding a sixth nominee), the documentary field is rife with competition.
-While a few docs and nonfiction specials have managed to build strong word of mouth, others focus on topical issues, famous faces, or both.
-To say there are five frontrunners is a bit deceptive; at this stage, there are maybe two programs that should feel somewhat comfortable about landing a nomination and around 10 in a horse race for the three remaining slots.
+With a ballot about as big as it could get (without adding a sixth nominee), the documentary field is rife with competition.
+A few docs and nonfiction specials have managed to build strong word of mouth, focusing on topical issues, famous faces, or both.
+Two of those have been frontrunners even before the nominations were announced, but that doesn’t mean the winner is all locked up.

-“Tina” (HBO) and “Framing Britney Spears” (FX) have to be seen as near locks.
-HBO has a strong track record in the category, and its music docs as well as celebrity profiles — including “The Apollo,” “Jane Fonda in Five Acts,” “Spielberg,” and “The Zen Diaries of Garry Shandling” — have done exceedingly well with voters in recent years.
+“Tina” (HBO) and “Framing Britney Spears” (FX) carry plenty of reasons to consider them favorites.
+HBO has a strong track record in the category, and its music docs and celebrity profiles — including “The Apollo,” “Jane Fonda in Five Acts,” “Spielberg,” and “The Zen Diaries of Garry Shandling” — have done exceedingly well with voters in recent years.
 FX, meanwhile, has seen its “The New York Times Presents” series make some noise with various entries, but none more so than “Framing Britney Spears.”
 The pop icon’s ongoing fight to end her father’s conservatorship makes raising the doc’s profile all the more critical, and Emmy voters aren’t ones to shy away from an important cause.

 - “Framing Britney Spears” (FX)